Devotional – Your Attitude Will Determine Your Altitude

-Little did I know that whilst being so ambitious, I was also succeeding in staff deeming me as a bit of a tyrant, as my focus was first on work and last on people’s feelings.
-I really never considered anyone’s feelings; it never even crossed my mind.
-I was so driven to succeed that all I saw was how to get my work done better, faster and able to withstand scrutiny.
+Little did I know that whilst being so ambitious, My staff was seeing me as a tyrant, as my focus was first on work and last on people’s feelings.
+I really never considered anyone’s feelings.
+It never even crossed my mind.
+I was so driven to succeed that all I saw was how to get my work done better, faster and beyond scrutiny.

-Eventually I heard people talking about my attitude and the fact that I felt like I knew everything and made a point of it, never did anyone tell me this to my face.
-I was so hurt and annoyed – how dare they say negative things about me, what was I doing except ensuring that my section performed at optimum?
+Eventually, I heard people talking about my attitude.
+They spoke about how I felt like I knew everything and made a point of it.
+Never did anyone tell me this to my face.
+I was so hurt and annoyed.
+How dare they say negative things about me?
+What was I doing except ensuring that my section performed at optimum?

-I spoke to one of my then Managers and although she didn’t say it out loud, I gathered that people had become very intimated by me and didn’t appreciate it.
-Simultaneously, I was doing some studies in human resources and eventually I got the point that people were just as important as the work.
+I spoke to one of my managers and, although she didn’t say it out loud, I gathered that others had become very intimated by me and didn’t appreciate my attitude.
+Simultaneously, I was doing some studies in human resources and eventually I understood that people are just as important as the work.

-Slowly and with God’s help I started to be more human in my approach to the job and I know that change happened – to which I’m glad (you see my dad didn’t teach me this part)!
-I really did have to change my attitude because it was keeping me back not just from promotions but from becoming a good leader and a good example for Christ.
+Slowly, and with God’s help, I started to be more human in my approach to the job.
+And I know that change happened, for which I’m glad (you see my dad didn’t teach me this part)!
+I really did have to change my attitude, because it was keeping me back not just from promotions, but from becoming a good leader and a good example for Christ.

 I’m so glad God takes interest in all areas of your life, it reminds me of one of my favorite passages of scripture:

-You may not get it right the first time, but as long as you keep trusting in the Lord and putting Him first, no matter what area of your life may be in need of an intervention – God will get to you!
-He will make straight and plain your path.
+You may not get it right the first time.
+But, as long as you keep trusting in the Lord and putting Him first, no matter what area of your life may be in need of an intervention, God will get to you!
+He will make your path straight and plain.